 The severity of symptoms varies from person to person, depending on their age and physical health.
 Still, if you think a brown recluse has bitten you, you should seek medical attention as soon as possible.
 You can also help decrease swelling by cleaning the wound with soap and water and place a cool compress on it.

-Aptive Environmental offers eco-friendly pest control services, with offices all over the United States.
-We are so confident in our services that if the pest we exterminate comes back, we will too (for free)!
+Aptive Environmental offers professional and effective pest control services, with offices all over the United States.
+We are so confident in our services that if the pest we exterminate comes back, we will too (at no additional cost)!